 The present study aimed to investigate the mechanism of Chinese compound word processing.
 Specifically, we tested one prediction of the CRM model.
 According to CRM, the embedded components compete with the whole word at the word level, and this competition results in an inhibitory component-word frequency effect.
 Previous studies on Chinese compound word processing only focused on the influence of character frequency, ignoring the fact that components in compound words could be used independently as words and compete with compound words during reading to induce an inhibitory effect on compound word processing.
 This may explain the inconsistent findings using different experimental materials because the component-word frequency was seldom controlled previously.
-Although CRM was initially designed to simulate word processing during sentence reading, it posits that words are the units of sentence reading and contains a word processing module.
-The lexical decision task differs from sentence reading in that readers need to make decision regarding whether the characters make up the word.
+Although CRM was initially designed to simulate word processing during sentence reading, it posits that words are the units of sentence reading and contain a word processing module.
+The LDT differs from sentence reading in that readers need to make decision regarding whether the characters make up the word.
 However, the initial word processing stage may be similar for lexical decision and natural reading.
-This is the reason that researchers use the lexical decision task to study how words are identified.
+This is the reason that researchers use the LDT to study how words are identified.
 Therefore, it is reasonable to assume that CRM can simulate the procedure of compound word processing.

-In Study 1, we analyzed the corpus data from the Megastudy of Lexical Decision in Simplified Chinese (MELD-SCH, Tsang et al., 2018) and Chinese Lexicon Project (CLP-Tse, Tse et al., 2017) of traditional characters for the lexical decision task to investigate how whole-word frequency, character frequency, and component-word frequency jointly affect word processing.
-According to CRM (Li & Pollatsek, 2020), in addition to whole-word frequency, components are assumed to play inhibitory roles at the word level; according to other frameworks (Tan & Perfetti, 1999; Zhu & Taft, 1997), components are assumed to play facilitative roles at the character level.
+In Study 1, we analyzed the corpus data from the MELD-SCH (Tsang et al., 2018) and CLP-Tse (Tse et al., 2017) of traditional characters1 for the LDT to investigate how whole-word frequency, character frequency, and component-word frequency jointly affect word processing.
+According to CRM (Li & Pollatsek, 2020), in addition to whole-word frequency, components are assumed to play inhibitory roles at the word level; according to other frameworks (Tan & Perfetti, 1999; Taft & Zhu, 1997), components are assumed to play facilitative roles at the character level.
 These predictions were evaluated in Study 1.
-In Study 2, we conducted two factorial design experiments to further examine component-word frequency effects on word identification with controlled character frequencies, which is the most important prediction of present study.
-According to the architecture of CRM where the component words compete with the whole words at the word level, we expected to observe inhibitory effects of compound-word frequencies.
-By controlling for character frequencies across conditions, Study 2 provide a more direct investigation of how component-word frequency affects word processing.
+In Study 2, we conducted two factorial design experiments to further examine component-word frequency effects on word identification with controlled character frequencies, which is the most important prediction of the present study.
+According to the architecture of CRM, where the component words compete with the whole words at the word level, we expected to observe inhibitory effects of compound-word frequencies.
+By controlling for character frequencies across conditions, Study 2 provides a more direct investigation of how component-word frequency affects word processing.